beaverbuilder/documentation/docs/beaver-themer/field-connections/connections-to-acf/test-for-values-in-shortcodes-for-advanced-custom-fields.md

 sidebar_label: Test shortcode values for ACF
 ---

-You can test the field connection shortcodes for the following Advanced Custom Fields (third-party plugin) with these operators:
+You can test for ACF field values using [conditional shortcode](/beaver-themer/field-connections/conditional-shortcodes-for-field-connections-overview-themer.md) for the following ACF custom field types (third-party plugin) with these operators:

   * **Text**, **Email**, or **Url**-type fields
   Test if the value equals or doesn't equal a text string you specify.